 The Baja 48 comes accessorized with a rear rack, front light and drink holder.

 Want more information on folding ebikes?
-Check out our 10 Best Folding Electric Bikes for 2020.
+Check out our our guide Which Folding Electric Bikes Are The Best?
+(New Guide).